kartikeyvaish/ER-Diagrams-Assignments/README.md

 - created_at `(Timestamp)`
 - updated_at `(Timestamp)`

+  Variants are the different sizes, colors, fits, etc of a product.
+  For example: A T-Shirt can have different sizes, colors, fits, etc. So, each of these different sizes, colors, fits, etc are variants of the product.

+  It gets deleted when the product is deleted.
+(CASCADE ON DELETE)

 ### 8. Addresses

 - address_id `(Primary Key, Auto Increment)`
 - user_id `(Foreign Key, References user_id in customers table)`
+- name
 - address_line_1
 - address_line_2
 - city